Treats Irregular Periods

 Do NOT use if allergic to estrogen or progestin.
 Discuss use with a doctor before breastfeeding, may decrease milk volume.

-If you have high blood pressure or take blood pressure medications, this medication is NOT for you.
-Instead, Pandia Health Medical group’s doctors recommend progestin-only pill (POPs), IUD with hormone (Mirena, Liletta, Kyleena, Skyla), implant (nexplanon), the birth control shot (depo-provera), or condoms and spermicide.
+Women with high blood pressure or who take blood pressure medications also should not take Lo Loestrin.
+If this describes you, we recommend an alternative option such as a progestin-only pill (POP), IUD with hormone (Mirena, Liletta, Kyleena, Skyla), implant (nexplanon), the birth control shot (depo-provera), or condoms and spermicide.